iExecBlockchainComputing/iexec-sdk/README.md

-iexec workerpool init # init the workerpool template iexec workerpool deploy # deploy the workerpool on the blockchain iexec workerpool publish --price 100 # publish an workerpoolorder to make your workerpool computing power publicly available on the marketplace iexec workerpool show [address|index] # show workerpool details iexec workerpool count # count your total number of workerpool iexec workerpool count --user <userAddress> # count user total number of workerpool
+iexec workerpool init # init the workerpool template iexec workerpool deploy # deploy the workerpool on the blockchain iexec workerpool publish --price 100 # publish an workerpoolorder to make your workerpool computing power publicly available on the marketplace iexec workerpool unpublish [address] # unpublish the last published workerpoolorder for specified workerpool iexec workerpool unpublish [address] --all # unpublish all the published workerpoolorders for specified workerpool iexec workerpool show [address|index] # show workerpool details iexec workerpool count # count your total number of workerpool iexec workerpool count --user <userAddress> # count user total number of workerpool